T-Jedsada/mockapi/Readme.md

 TODO: custom response status and headers

+Warning: only tested on current Chrome.

 ## Features

-* Create, remove, filter, delete api
+* Create, remove, filter, delete and sort api
 * Import and export the api list
 * Shortcut, use `⌘ s` to save current api